theupdateframework/python-tuf/docs/adr/0007-validation-guideliness.md

 perspective to inherit `ValidationMixin` from classes without a "IS A" relationship with it.

-* Consideration: if we use this option, we are limited on what can be validated.
+* Consideration (*related to point 1*): if we use this option, we are limited on what can be validated.
 With the `in-toto` implementation of the `ValidationMixin`, we can only validate class attributes inside class methods.
 If we want to validate functions outside classes or function arguments we would